-According to the Russian Ministry of Industry and Trade, in 2019, the Khabarovsk Territory became the leader among the exporting regions of the forest.
-The top ten forest suppliers abroad also included Primorye and the Amur Region.
-The amount of exports exceeded 423 million dollars.
-Most of the rounds were shipped to China: shipments totaled over eight million cubic meters worth $ 781 million.
+According to the Ministry of Industry and Trade of Russia, in 2019 the Khabarovsk Territory became the leader among the regions exporting timber.
+The top ten suppliers of timber abroad also included Primorye and the Amur Region.
+The amount of exports exceeded $ 423 million.
+Most of the round timber was shipped to China: the volume of supplies amounted to over eight million cubic meters in the amount of $ 781 million.

 For the timber industry of the Far Eastern Federal District, 2020 began with losses.
 The outbreak of coronavirus infection in China triggered a sharp decline in production, which led to a decrease in demand for wood.
 This markedly affected prices.
 According to Pavel Korchagin, Director of the PALEX Primorsky Association of Timber Industrialists and Forest Exporters, timber demand in China has fallen by about 20% -50%, and production in the Middle Kingdom has literally stopped since the beginning of the year.

 “Demand sagged quite a bit, because in China the pace of industry has seriously decreased.
 Forest prices also declined, as did demand — about 20% -50%.
 The market situation is now complicated, because the main export of timber goes to China, and as you know, the Chinese economy suffers very much from the coronavirus, ”said Pavel Korchagin.

 According to timber merchant Viktor Doroshenko, forest prices have indeed declined markedly.
 In addition, supply contracts are broken, because a buyer from China simply cannot visit Russia on a business trip.